IllusionMods/IllusionModdingAPI/doc/KKAPI.Studio.UI.md

 ## `SceneEffectsCategory`

 Class that adds a new subcategory to the Scene Effects menu.
-Create a new instance and then add SliderSets and ToggleSets.
+Create a new instance and then add SliderSets, ToggleSets, DropdownSets, ColorPickerSets, or just plain LabelSets.
 ```csharp
 public class KKAPI.Studio.UI.SceneEffectsCategory